simurgh9/fractalsetc/README.md

 ...
 ```

-Observe how in the constructor we immediately pass everything to the parent and then set the instance variable (or constant) we want to set which in this case is `MAX_DEPTH`.
+Observe how in the constructor we immediately pass everything to the parent but instead of passing `recursionDepth`, we pass 7.
+This will cause the maximum number of recursions to be 7.

 ## Conclusion